GINARTeam/docs/docs/General-Concepts/RNG-explain.md

 The **GINAR protocol** operates via the private blockchain integration or via the HTTP API devided into two phases, **Initialize** and **Process**.

-**Initialize Phase**: In this phase, a client in need of random numbers sends a request to the **GINAR Service** to initialize a new session, each session only lasts in a pre-specified interval of time.
-The **GINAR Service** authenticates the initialization request from the client.
+**Initialize Phase**: In this phase, a client in need of random numbers sends a request to the **GINAR Service** to initialize a new session, each session only lasts in a pre-specified interval of time. **GINAR’s Service** authenticates the initialization request from the client.
 If it is valid, a genesis session key **S0** will be established.
 This session key is then used to determine tickets for generating random numbers.

-After the session key is established, the protocol proceeds to the **Process** phase.
-When the session key expires, if the client wants to request more numbers, the protocol proceeds to the **Initialize phase** to establish a new session.
+After the session key is established, the protocol proceeds to the Process phase.
+When the session key expires, if the client wants to request more numbers, the protocol proceeds to the **Initialize Phase** to establish a new session.

 **Process Phase**: This phase consists of 4 steps